aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ### 1. Can I get a specific course for free with this script?
 Unfortunately no, but let me assure you that you may be lucky enough to get a particular course for free when the instructor posts it's coupon code in order to promote it.
 Also, over time you would build a library of courses by running the script often and have all the required courses in your collection.
 In fact, I made this course after completing a [Python automation course](https://www.udemy.com/course/automate/) and selenium, which of course I got for free! :)

+### 2. How the bot works?
+The bot retrieves coupon links from Tutorial Bar's list to cut the prices and then uses Selenium's Browser automation features to login and enroll to the courses.
+Think of it this way: Epic Games & other clients like Steam provide you a handful of games each week, for free; Only in this case, we need a coupon code to make those courses free.

-### 2. How frequently should you run the script?
+### 3. How frequently should you run the script?
 Daily, at least once!
 If you are using it for the first time, I recommend that you allow it to scrape through all pages on Tutorial Bar (might take a few hours since there are >500 pages on the site).
 I've painstakingly amassed over 4000 courses in the last four years!
 And out of those 4000, I've only paid for 4 of these courses:
 <p align="center"><img src="https://i.imgur.com/p79IcDJ.png" width= 50%; height= 50%; /><p>

 So, a mere **0.001%** of courses are **actually paid** in my collection!
 Thankfully, you can get more than what I gathered in 4 years, in a matter of weeks! 🙌🏻

-### 3. Why did I create this?
+### 4. Why did I create this?
 It used to be my daily habit to redeem courses and it was an extremely tedious task that took around 15 minutes, for 10 courses.
 And then I suddenly got the idea to automate it, after I found the automation course mentioned above.
 I bet, it will save your precious time too! :)

-### 4. "Udemy has detected that I'm using automation tools to browse the website!
+### 5. "Udemy has detected that I'm using automation tools to browse the website!
 What should I do?"
 <p align="center"><kbd><img src="https://i.imgur.com/pwseilE.jpg" /></kbd></p>
 Relax!
 This happens when you run the script several times in a short interval of time.
 Solve the captcha, close the browser and the webdriver, and simply re-run the bot.
 Easy peasy lemon squeezy! 🍋🙃 <br /><br />
 <p align="center"><kbd><img src="https://i.imgur.com/yMYtOUK.jpg" /></kbd></p>

+### 6. The code compiles successfully but it's taking too long to work!
+IS there any way to fix that?
+Since we are heavily dependent on a third-party site to retrieve coupons links, there may be issues when the site is down.
+Needless to mention the connectivity issues too.
+If everything is working fine, you can see the courses being retrieved in the Python console/shell, which may take a while.

-### 5. Which is the best way to run the script?
+### 7. Which is the best way to run the script?
 It is highly recommended to run the script using Python's IDLE IDE. <br />
 **Pro-tip:** Create a batch file, to launch the script instantly, using these instructions: https://datatofish.com/batch-python-script/